lib-uoguelph-ca/intro-to-python/_steps/extending.md

 Looking at the list of built-in functions, you might wonder *"Is that it?
 Am I expected to build everything else from scratch?"*

 Fortunately, the answer is no!
 Python uses a system known as modules to provide a wide array of extra functions and data types.
 In many other programming languages, we call these **libraries**.
-In the Python world, they're known more formally as **modules**, though we'll use the term library interchangeably.
+In the Python world, they're known more formally as **modules** or **packages**, though we might also use the term library interchangeably.

 The Python documentation provides a nice index of all of the modules available as part of the [Python Standard Library](https://docs.python.org/3/library/index.html#library-index).
 Some examples: